Cornwall Street Railway: History

 Street railways were often politically contentious, especially when managed by private companies, and around the time of the First World War through the 1920s there was a wave of street railway unionizations, strikes, and incidents of civil unrest such as the 1914 Saint John street railway strike in Saint John, New Brunswick.
 The Cornwall street railway system was not immune and on 3 December 1919 the company was unionized under the Amalgamated Association of Street and Electric Railway Employees of America.
 However, the company would continue to work to trim down its workforce and cut costs, switching from two-man to one-man crews in 1927 and 1930.

 The last significant expansions to the system occurred in the 1930s.
 In 1931, tracks were installed on Cumberland Street, creating a southern loop along with Water, Pitt, and Second Streets.
 This was followed in 1934 with the installation of tracks up Cumberland Street to Seventh Street, then across to Pitt Street, completing a second loop.
-In 1936, the street railway was involved in a civil disturbance, as a motorman attempted to bypass a picket line at the Cortaulds plant to move freight cars on the plant siding.
+In 1936, the street railway was involved in a civil disturbance, as a motorman attempted to bypass a picket line at the Courtaulds plant to move freight cars on the plant siding.
 Eight strikers were arrested by the Ontario Provincial Police.

 Like with many electric street and interurban railways, the system's swan song occurred during the Second World War, which stimulated freight and commuter traffic and reversed much of the industrial slump caused by the Great Depression.
 Industrial production had begun to gradually consolidate, and factories became larger and more suburban, forcing workers to commute to them.
 In Cornwall, the then-secret mustard gas plant on Wallrich Avenue led to the final extension of the system's lines.
 This would be some of the last passenger traffic on the system, as passenger service would be phased out shortly after the war.

 Street railway service was interrupted repeatedly in 1947 by strikes.
 In August, streetcar operators engaged in a two-day strike for higher wages.
 This conflict eventually went to arbitration, and workers won a wage increase from one cent to six cents per hour in some departments.
 However, this was followed almost immediately by a second, eight-day strike in September, as the company had scaled wage increases to pay rather than applying a blanket increase, which the union claimed as overstepping its authority, and renewed its demand for a 12-cent increase.
 Ultimately, the strike was ended when the union, management, and Ontario Minister of Labour Charles Daley met in Toronto and scrapped the earlier arbitration decision, replacing it with a blanket retroactive 5-cent increase, plus a 3-cent increase going forward, and improvements to overtime pay.